chandanabandla/MSRIT-Assignement/README.md

     o Ssh ansible@PrivateIPAdress
   * Create user as mentioned above with the same user name as ansible.
   * Install python on both the nodes.
 > Enable key-based authentication between machines.
-So that we don�t need to give password every time we login.
+So that we dont need to give password every time we login.
   * Login to ACS machine
   * Generate Key
     [ssh-keygen]